 - (a) Represents premiums paid by the Company for supplemental life insurance provided to the named executive officers. - (b) Amounts shown represent Company contributions to the 401(k) plan.
-The 401(k) cash direct and cash match program provides cash payments equivalent to direct and matching contributions that could not be made to the applicable 401(k) plan as a result of contribution limits imposed under the Code. - (c) For each named executive officer, this column includes the Company's incremental cost of providing the named executive officer with air travel on flights operated by any UAL subsidiary or operated as "United Express" and reserved parking in Chicago at the Company's headquarters.
+The 401(k) cash direct and cash match program provides cash payments equivalent to direct and matching contributions that could not be made to the applicable 401(k) plan as a result of contribution limits imposed under the Code. - For each named executive officer, this column includes the Company's incremental cost of providing (c) the named executive officer with air travel on flights operated by any UAL subsidiary or operated as "United Express," reserved parking in Chicago at the Company's headquarters, an executive physical, and financial planning and tax services (\$20,000 for Mr. Munoz).
+The amounts shown also include health club membership fees for Messrs.
+Kirby and G. Hart and car services for Mr. Munoz.
 The named executive officers also have access to certain other travel-related benefits with no incremental cost to the Company, such as access to our United Club facilities and status in our Mileage Plus programs for the executives and their immediate family members, complimentary car rentals provided by certain travel partners, and flight privileges on certain other air carriers.
-In connection with the Company's sponsorship of certain events and partnerships with various organizations and venues, certain perquisites that have no additional aggregate incremental cost to the Company, including tickets, memberships and parking access, are made available to the CEO and in certain circumstances other officers of the Company.
-Officers have access to certain package delivery services which are provided at no incremental cost to the Company.
+In connection with the Company's sponsorship of certain events and partnerships with various organizations and venues, certain perquisites that have no additional aggregate incremental cost to the Company, including tickets, memberships and parking access, are made available to the CEO and, in certain circumstances, other officers of the Company.
+Officers have access to certain package delivery services, which are provided at no incremental cost to the Company.
 Officers of the Company also are eligible to purchase on a voluntary basis group excess liability or "umbrella" insurance.
 The Company has no interest in these policies and does not subsidize the cost or make any other payment with respect to such coverage.
-During 2018, each of the named executive officers purchased such supplemental coverage.
+During 2019, each of the named executive officers purchased such supplemental coverage. - (d) In each case, this amount represents taxes paid on behalf of the named executive officer with respect to air travel on flights operated by any UAL subsidiary or operated as "United Express."